apache/druid/integration-tests-ex/docs/tests.md

 ## Test Runner

+The ITs are JUnit test, but use a special test runner to handle configuration.
 Test configuration is complex.
 The easiest way to configure, once the configuration files are set, is to use the `DruidTestRunner` class: